Emotional wellbeing is just as important as students’ physical health.

 NHS

-Self-care videos with tips on taking care of yourself on social media, dealing with unhelpful thoughts, sleep, dealing with change, worry and exercise.
+The NHS offer self-care videos with tips on taking care of yourself on social media, dealing with unhelpful thoughts, sleep, dealing with change, worry and exercise.

-Online support for Parents and Carers
+Online Support for Parents and Carers

-Anna Freud National Centre for Children and Families
+Anna Freud Centre

-Resources for parents and carers which offer advice and guidance to help support children and young people who may be struggling with poor mental health.
+The Anna Freud Centre provides resources for parents and carers which offer advice and guidance to help support children and young people who may be struggling with poor mental health.

-Information for parents and carers who are supporting a young person with their mental health.
+Mind provides information for parents and carers who are supporting a young person with their mental health.

 Mental Health Foundation